Stationarity with Occasionally Binding Constraints: Sufficient conditions for stability

 Clearly the preceding provides an upper bound for $\gamma^{\ast}$.
 Whether it provides a lower bound for $\rho_{\cjsr}(A[\cdot];{\cal J})$ depends on the choice of $\mathcal{C}$; this is the case if e.g.\ $\mathcal{C}$ is taken to be the set of norms on $\reals^{d_{w}}$, or some class capable of approximating these norms arbitrarily well (such as homogeneous polynomials).

 In practice, the main difficulty with all of these objects is computational, with the exact computation of the (C)JSR known to be an NP--hard problem.
-Nonetheless, significant progress has been made in calculating approximate upper bounds for both of these quantities, with an (in principle) arbitrarily high degree of accuracy (\citealp{PJ08LAA,LPJ19ITAC,LPJ20SJCO}), using semi-definite (SDP) and sum of squares (SOS) programming.
+Nonetheless, significant progress has been made in calculating approximate upper bounds for both of these quantities, with an (in principle) arbitrarily high degree of accuracy (\citealp{PJ08LAA,LPJ19ITAC,LPJ20SJCO}), using semidefinite (SDP) and sum of squares (SOS) programming.
 With respect to approximating the RJSR, there is naturally the risk of choosing ${\cal C}$ to be too broad a class of functions that the approximation of $\rho_{\rsr,{\cal C}}$ becomes infeasible.
 As explained in \appref{computation}, building on the approach of \citet{FTCMM02Auto}, we therefore take as our starting point the SDP and SOS programs used to approximate the (C)JSR, relaxing the analogues of \eqref{cjsr-norms} in the direction of \eqref{RSR}, for the case where the $\{\mathscr{W}_{i}\}_{i\in{\cal I}}$ are convex cones (as is appropriate for a CKSVAR).
-This entails relating ${\cal C}$ to either a certain class of quadratic functions (for the SDP program) or homogeneous polynomials of a given (even) order (for the SOS program), and has the additional benefit that our approximate calculations of $\rho_{\rsr,{\cal C}}$ are guaranteed to provide a lower bound on the estimate of the $\rho_{\cjsr}$ yielded by these programs, and thus a less conservative estimator $\gamma^{\ast}$ in practice.
-All of these quantities are calculated by our R package, \texttt{thresholdr}.
+This entails relating ${\cal C}$ to either a certain class of quadratic functions (for the SDP program) or homogeneous polynomials of a given (even) order (for the SOS program), and has the additional benefit that our approximate calculations of $\rho_{\rsr,{\cal C}}$ are guaranteed to provide a lower bound on the estimate of $\rho_{\cjsr}$ yielded by these programs, and thus a less conservative estimator $\gamma^{\ast}$ in practice.\footnote{Because the SDP and SOS algorithms that we use to compute an approximate upper bound for the JSR correspond to restricted versions (i.e.\ with fewer free parameters) of the corresponding algorithms used to compute an upper bound for the CJSR, it is also the case that our estimate of $\rho_{\cjsr}$ lower bounds our estimate of $\rho_{\jsr}$.} All of these quantities are calculated by our R package, \texttt{thresholdr}.